DeepanshuSehgal/sampleProject1/README.md

 # sampleProject1
-#Real madrid is not better than Barcelona
+# This is a test Project
-# Neymar < Messi
+# GitHub is connected to eclipse